 We’d booked our tickets in advance (you have to do this because it’s pretty much always fully booked).
 We went for the standard ticket, which just includes entry.
 You can get options which include towels and stuff, but we saved some pennies by bringing our own.

 Once inside, men and women must go in separate entries, which include lockers, changing rooms and showers, before meeting in the Lagoon’s waters.
 You choose to go straight outside, but we opted to start in the inside pool, which slowly leads outside (a much nicer option to avoid standing in freezing conditions in just a bikini!).

 The waters were warm and silky, and despite the bitter chill of the wind on our faces – we remained warm and comfortable.
-There are even outdoor bars that enable you to order drinks whilst in the Lagoon – a feature that we took advantage of.
+There are outdoor bars that enable you to order drinks whilst in the Lagoon – a feature we certainly took advantage of!

 We stayed in the pool for around an hour before deciding our faces were too numb – and I can honestly say that my skin had never felt better.
 I was VERY tempted to buy some of their spa products to take home, but one look at the price tag was enough to quickly change my mind.

 We headed back to the hostel for our final night, and went across the road to a little pub for a burger and a drink.
-I can’t remember the name of the place now, but it was charming enough and a nice way to end our short trip.
+I can’t remember the name of the place now, but it was warm and charming and a nice way to end our short trip.

 Would We Go Back?